6.6 Inner Classes

 3. Local Inner Class

-Declared inside a method and only usable within that method.
-Rarely used; mostly replaced by lambda expressions.
+Declared inside a method and can only be used within that method.
+Rarely used; most cases are replaced by lambda expressions.

 public class LocalInnerExample {